Sv-Biophys/protein_structure_analysis/README.md

 ## Research question

-Can sequence-derived hydrophobicity patterns be used to identify candidate transmembrane regions of bacteriorhodopsin and validate them against experimentally determined structural elements?
+Can sequence-derived hydrophobicity patterns be used to identify candidate transmembrane regions of bacteriorhodopsin and compare them with experimentally determined structural elements?

 ---